 Pattern recognition is defined as the study of how machines can observe the environment, learn to distinguish various patterns of interest from their background, and make logical decisions about the categories of the patterns.
 During recognition, the given objects are assigned to a specific category.

-Because it is a constantly evolving and broad field, there exist several definitions of Pattern Recognition, as it is a constantly evolving and broad field.
+Because it is a constantly evolving and broad field, there are several definitions of Pattern Recognition, as it is a constantly evolving and broad field.
 An early definition of pattern recognition defines it as “a classification of input data via extraction of important features from a lot of noisy data” (1978, Thomas Gonzalez).

 Another definition describes pattern recognition as “a scientific discipline whose aim is the classification of the objects into a lot of categories or classes.
 Pattern recognition is also an integral part of most machine intelligence systems built for decision making” (2003, Sergio Theodoridis).